-So, don't get caught off guard if you're a Tennessee homeowner behind in mortgage payments.
-Learn about each step in a Tennessee foreclosure, from missing your first payment to a foreclosure sale.
-Once you understand the process, you can make the most of your situation and, hopefully, work out a way to save your home or at least get through the process with as little anxiety as possible.
+So, don't get caught off guard if you're a homeowner behind in mortgage payments.
+Learn about foreclosure laws in Tennessee and how the Tennessee foreclosure process works, from missing your first payment to a foreclosure sale.

 In a Tennessee foreclosure, you'll most likely get the right to: